mz0121coder/sorcerers-of-code/README.md

 ## Features

-- Responsive design
+- Responsive design and good accessibility scores
 - 50+ flashcards on JavaScript, CSS and React topics
-- Study music
+- Study music and custom logos
-- Custom logos

 ## Authors